Projects configuration and Settings#

 jf -p another_project job list

-To define a default project for all the functions and commands executed on the system or in a specific cell see the General Settings section.
+To define a default project for all the functions and commands executed on the system or in a specific cell see the General Settings - Environment variables section.

 Project specs#